maryamalihasanebrahim/maryams-bakery/README.md

 ### **Unsolved Problems**
 ####
-Clicking the same pair of cards creates a loophole that allows players to bypass parts of the game.
+Clicking the same pair of cards creates a loophole that allows players to bypass levels of the game.
 To address this, I suggest implementing an array of card objects, each with a boolean property indicating whether it has already been matched.
-This will prevent previously matched cards from being reused to skip rounds and increment score.
+This will prevent previously matched cards from being reused to skip rounds and increment the score.

 ---